Click here to fill out the online account application.

 Because the investor who is selling the stock short has an obligation to return the shares, he/she is also obligated to pay any dividends that they are on record for during the time that the short position is open.
 If the short investor buys the shares back prior to the ex-dividend date, they will not have to pay out this dividend.

-Equities and option orders are routed to Knight Securities and/or Citadel Securities.
+Equities and option orders are routed through our clearing firm, Apex Clearing.
 Tradier Brokerage does not internalize flow or trade against customer orders and all trades are executed on an agency basis.

 Margin is the ability to trade with borrowed funds.
 In a margin account, after the available cash has been spent, customers have the ability to borrow up to a certain percentage amount based on their existing holdings to purchase additional securities.